matt9527-marist/MyObsidianNotes/Machine Learning/011 Tree-Based Methods and Ensembles.md

 One problem: the trees are highly correlated.
 We may have hundreds of estimators, but perhaps the majority of them look very alike because some features are more relevant than the rest.
 How can we fix this?
 This brings us to Random Forests.

-**Random Forests**: Keep the structure, but extract at random a subset of the features.
+**Random Forests**: Keep the structure, but extract at random a subset of the features to be used in each of the splits.
 By doing so, the correlation among trees disappears.
-The same feat
+The same feature that appeared at the top of trees beforehand may not be used.
+The value of how many features to select is a hyperparameter, and it can be chosen at random.
+*Random Walk*: